 It was not the first time that Kyosuke had visited this place.
 He usually hanged around the only local inn there, a quiet place where he could sleep and get something decent to eat.
 Kyosuke had not seen or heard a soul until he reached the inn’s vicinity.
 There, he heard loud sounds of revelry, coming from within the inn.
 Perhaps there was a celebration going on, although he believed it wasn’t a local festivity since most men were still working.

-He entered through the main door of the inn and everyone inside stopped what they were doing to see who the new comer was.
+He entered through the main door of the inn and everyone inside stopped what they were doing to see who the newcomer was.
 The inn was certainly busy for this time of the day since only a table at one of its corners was empty.
 Bread, ale and roasted chicken filled most of the tables where only men were seated.
-At Kyosuke’s left, there was a counter with a man who he already knew behind it, filling several mugs with ale.
+At Kyosuke’s left, there was a counter with a man behind it, whom he already knew, filling several mugs with ale.

 There were about a dozen women serving, women who were too busy to notice Kyosuke’s arrival.
-A pair of them were being harassed by the clients of the table on the opposite corner of the empty one and even though they were paying attention to Kyosuke, they did not cease their efforts in grasping the young women’s bosoms until they could break free of them to continue their work.
-While the women were not wearing the traditional clothes of the inn’s employees, Kyosuke also noticed that the men that they were serving had a lot of weapons.
-Either on their belts or on the tables themselves, knives, swords and a couple of hand guns filled the arsenal of around thirty men feasting there.
+A pair of them were being harassed by the clients of the table on the opposite corner of the empty one.
+And even though these men were paying attention to Kyosuke, they did not cease their efforts in grasping the young women’s bosoms until they could break free of them to continue their work.
+While the women were not wearing the traditional clothes of the inn’s employees, Kyosuke also noticed that the men that they were serving had a lot of weapons at their disposal.
+Either on their belts or on the tables themselves, knives, swords and a couple of handguns filled the arsenal of around thirty men feasting there.

 Kyosuke had a strange feeling when he entered the village and now he knew exactly why.
 Pirates had occupied it.
 It was common for fishing villages to be raided by outlaws of the sea.
 When he looked at the port earlier, he saw the men of the village working, but now he was sure that they were transporting goods so that the pirates could take them to their ship, while maintaining their women, and possibly children, as hostages.

-Despite his slim figure, Kyosuke made quite the sound while walking above wood.
+Despite his slim figure, Kyosuke made quite the sound while walking on the wooden floor.
 His sandals were not the only cause for such noise.
 He had a notorious presence wherever he was.
 And on his way to his appointed table, most of the men feasting in the inn glanced at him, either while eating or drinking.

 Kyosuke remained static for a moment, waiting for Mashiro to follow his instructions.
 She stood up and hurried to the kitchen, discretely indicating for the other servants to do so as well.
 Once past the door to the kitchen, she gestured Netero to go there as well.
 After a quick glance at what was happening, Netero hurried into the kitchen and locked the door without anyone else noticing it.
 “We can only pray now.”

-Now that the innocent were out of harms way, Kyosuke could finally take action against the plague that had befallen the village.
-As soon as Kyosuke began to talk, everyone became silent to listen what he could possibly speak before being sent to the afterlife.
+Now that the innocent were out of harm’s way, Kyosuke could finally take action against the plague that had befallen the village.
+As soon as Kyosuke began to talk, everyone became silent to listen what he could possibly speak, before being sent to the afterlife.
 “Katanas have art imbued into them, but the show they perform is not a beautiful one.”
 A burst of laughter came from everybody present in the room.
 “I’ll tell ye what’s going to put up quite a show!
 Your hand flying down to the depths of the sea!”
-One of the pirates reached out to an axe held on his belt, and swung it towards Kyosuke’s left arm, which lied above his table, despite the mess that the same pirate had caused.
+One of the pirates reached out to an ax held on his belt and swung it towards Kyosuke’s left arm, which lied above the table, despite the mess that the same pirate had caused.

 He swung both katanas down, throwing most of the blood that stained them to the wooden surface.
 Food was knocked over, tables were turned and stools were thrown as the pirates ran rampant through the inn to split Kyosuke into several pieces of meat.
 Three others charged through, after knocking aside the table that was thrown over them.
 In Kyosuke’s eyes, these pirates were not seeking revenge for the ones that he had cut down.
 They just wanted to fight and ultimately, to kill.
 Complete animals in his eyes, and as such, it eased his mind on what needed to be done.

-Kyosuke stepped forward once, then twice, evading the pirates’ weapon swings with precision and separating them from several limbs all at once.
+Kyosuke stepped forward once, then twice, evading the pirates’ weapon swings with efficiency and separating them from several limbs all at once.
 One lost an entire leg, the other an arm and the lower section of the leg beneath the knee and the remaining one both legs and a hand.
-They could only gasp from the blows, since the physical shock was too much to handle and death would soon follow.
+They could only gasp from the blows since the physical shock was too much to handle and death would soon follow.
 Kyosuke sheathed his katanas once more, waiting for more of the pirates to attack.
-They stopped after three more of his comrades had been defeated, thus hesitating to attack head on.
+They stopped after three more of his comrades had been defeated, thus hesitating to attack head-on.

-“Who ever kills him will earn half of the bounty we get from this village!
-Get him boys!”
+“Whoever kills him will earn half of the bounty we get from this village!
+Get him, boys!”
 A voice shouted from the other end of the inn.
 It encouraged every pirate to attack and so they did.
 From the kitchen, several women and children listened to what was going on.
-Warcrys, screams and moans of pain were constant.
+Warcries, screams, and moans of pain were constant.
 The sound of metal clashing with each other was rare, but the sound of bodies meeting the wooden floor was often heard.
 So too Kyosuke’s sandals pointed to how often he moved his feet.
 It was something out of this world.
 There could be six or seven people with the same sandals walking around, that they still wouldn’t hit the wooden surface as fast as Kyosuke.